0xKourama/Elbanna-NP-Notes/personal/braindump.md

 what have we missed?
 how do we proceed?

-things that irritated me:
-1. wanting to work still -> manageable since she wants to sit down after children (a year can pass without problems). my offer for her to stay is not easy to decline.
-question: what do you want to accomplish in centro? what makes you want to do this for the rest of your life? what are you developing in yourself?

-2. possibility of a 3rd party interfering with internal affairs
-3. delay of medical checkup ... added task of monitoring holidays for unplanned shit
-5. OSCP nightmare return

-what's my way in doing a thing?
+# what's my way in doing a thing?
 1. self-convincing of importance
 2. collect information
 3. developing understanding
 4. doing deep analysis

-what was bad about the oscp?
+# what was bad about the oscp?
 1. not having clear thinking
 2. not being organized
 3. having the shit relationship going on a the same time
-4.

-what was bad about the past relationship?
+# what was bad about the past relationship?
 1. the fact that the girl lived a whore's life
 2. the fact that the girl had no religion whatsoever
 3. the fact that her jealousy has overwhelming